The Squares of the City

 The Squares of the City is a science fiction novel by British writer John Brunner, first published in 1965 (ISBN 0-345-27739-2).
 It was nominated for the Hugo Award for Best Novel in 1966.

 It is a sociological story of urban class warfare and political intrigue, taking place in the fictional South American capital city of Vados.
-It explores the idea of subliminal messages as political tools, and it is notable for having the structure of a famous 1892 chess game between Wilhelm Steinitz and Mikhail Chigorin.
+It explores the idea of subliminal messages as political tools, and it is notable for having the structure of a famous 1892 game of chess between Wilhelm Steinitz and Mikhail Chigorin.
 The structure is not coincidental, and plays an important part in the story.